kishanAnem/Inventory-Management/Doc/retail-management-system-architecture.md

 - Potential for vertical-specific pricing tiers

 ## Implementation Strategy
-1. Start with retail vertical
+1. Start with retail vertical with security-first approach
-2. Build core platform with modularity
+2. Build core platform with modularity and security controls
+3. Security testing and validation
+4. Independent security audit
-3. Validate with real customers
+5. Validate with real customers
-4. Expand to additional verticals
+6. Expand to additional verticals
-5. Develop marketplace for add-on modules
+7. Continuous security monitoring and updates